itext/xfdf-merger/README.md

 More precisely, the following affine transformation is applied to all annotation coordinates: `(x, y) -> (SCALE * x + XSHIFT, SCALE * y + YSHIFT)`.
 In other words, the effective default value of `transform` is `0/0/0/1`.

+## Disclaimer

+This is an experimental tool, not an iText product.
+It is provided to the community under the terms of the AGPL (see [LICENSE](LICENSE.md)) on an as-is basis.